 Permission to take a course at another institution will not be granted unless a valid academic reason is provided.
 For example, taking a course in a discipline not offered at SFU, such as Czech language, or taking a course in another province if the student will be living there at the time.
 While an approved Letter of Permission guarantees that the credit will count toward the overall credit requirements, it does not guarantee that the credit will meet a specific program requirement.

 Minimum grade to achieve to receive transfer credits

 In order to receive transfer credit for courses completed at other institutions, you must achieve a grade of at least C (2.0 numeric equivalent).
 Courses where the grades is Pass/Fail (P/F) cannot be processed for transfer credit.
-It is the student's responsibility to ensure that an official transcript from the host institution is forwarded to Student Services at SFU in order for transfer credit to be granted.
+It is the student's responsibility to ensure that an official transcript from the host institution is forwarded to Undergraduate Records in Student Services at SFU in order for transfer credit to be granted.